Game-Masters/Game-Engine-Unreal/README.md

 	Main tabs:
 		Rendering options:Buttons that let you activate different rendering options, check out it's help icon for more...
-	[NEW]	UPDATE: There is also the OCTREE window and PLAY PAUSE buttons
+		UPDATE: There is also the OCTREE window and PLAY PAUSE buttons

 		World:World is displayed.

 		About:Info about the engine and its creators.

 		Application:Performance graphs.
-	[NEW]	Assets: Directories, FBX and textures are displayed here.
+		Assets: Directories, FBX and textures are displayed here.
 Double clikc a folder to open it, press ESC to go back.

 	Left tabs:
-	[NEW]	Scene Inspector: here you can see all gameobjects in scene with his parents.
+		Scene Inspector: here you can see all gameobjects in scene with his parents.
 Click on "root" to open it's children.

 Menu:
 	Console:opens the console.
 	Open github:opens developer github's page.
 	Close:closes the app.
-	[NEW] Save & Load Scene: You can save and load scenes
+	Save & Load Scene: You can save and load scenes

-[NEW] Gameobject:
+Gameobject:
 	Create Empty Gameobject: Creates new empty gameobject.
 	Create Camera: Creates camera gameobject with Frustum.

 [NEW]
+##ASSIGMENT 3 NOTES
+	The scene is composed by the Street Enviroment rendered with the Default Shader and 3 planes with a water shader.
+	The right one is render with the shader Water_with_Foam which should be the definitive and most complete water shader, with homogeneous foam on top of the waves.
+	However we added two variations to the shader, with the middle one having no foam on top  of the waves and using the Water_No_Foam shader, and the third one with non homogeneous foam on top  of the waves with the shader Water_With_Foam_NoUniform.
+	All those three shaders use 3 color pickers, where you can change the color of the albedo, light, and specular light maps.

 ##IMPORTANT NOTES AND HOW TO LOAD FBX AND GAMEOBJECTS